5 benefits of cloud-native commerce apps with Kubernetes

 Being ‘in the cloud’ isn’t enough these days.
 Modern businesses are taking that one step further by optimizing their presence in the cloud, usually combining private and public cloud in what’s often referred to as a multi-cloud solution.
 This has all sorts of benefits, from added security in key areas of the business to lower overall running costs.
 However, so-called hybrid cloud portability is a problem that businesses have only recently started solving - largely thanks to Kubernetes.
 The difficulty with using different cloud environments for app hosting and development is that they end up leaning on different operating systems with different dependencies.
 Kubernetes is ‘environment-agnostic’, making it the tool of choice for many businesses that want the freedom to migrate between cloud environments.

-To find out more about cloud-native apps, containerization and the benefits of Kubernetes, get in touch with Emporix today by clicking here or using the form below.
+To find out more about cloud-native apps, containerization and the benefits of Kubernetes, get in touch with Emporix today by clicking here.